kape142/HTTP-2-server/README.md

 # HTTP-2-server

-An implementation of the [HTTP/2 protocol](https://tools.ietf.org/html/rfc7540) in .NET Core
+An implementation of the [HTTP/2 protocol](https://tools.ietf.org/html/rfc7540) in .NET Core.
+Likely, at release, the first ever implementation of HTTP/2 server written in .NET Core.

 The first release of this project, [v0.1.0](https://github.com/kape142/HTTP-2-server/tree/v0.1.0),  was developed in a span of ten days.